Membrizard/ml_conformer_generator/README.md

 **ML Conformer Generator**
 is a tool for shape-constrained molecule generation using an Equivariant Diffusion Model (EDM) and a Graph Convolutional Network (GCN).
-It is designed to generate 3D molecular conformations that are both chemically valid and spatially aligned with a reference shape.
+It is designed to generate 3D molecular conformations that are both chemically valid and spatially similar to a reference shape.

 ---
 ## Installation